 Happy news!
 Successful Blogging has been listed one of the Top 10 Blogs About Blogging by the A-List Blogging Team.
 It's fantastic recognition for our community here thanks to all the readers who nominated me or left a comment on one of the posts here.
 Comments and engagement are so important.

-One of the other bloggers on the Top 10 Blogs About Blogging list is Glen Allsopp who I’ve previously dubbed the SEO Boy Wonder.
+One of the other bloggers on the Top 10 Blogs About Blogging list is Glen Allsopp who I've previously dubbed the SEO Boy Wonder.
 Or something like that.
-He is young, smart and totally clued up about SEO or search engine optimization amongst other things which is why I recommend his book Cloud Living for SEO help.
+He is young, smart and totally clued up about SEO or search engine optimization among other things which is why I recommend his book Cloud Living for SEO help.

 His latest blog post The Future of Blogging runs to 12,000 words.
 That's a long read but I took notes on my brand new iPhone 4S using Siri to dictate what I was saying and transcribe it so I can share them with you.